vincenzo-scotti/dldlm/src/README.md

 - `data` contains the classes to interface with the conversational corpora as set of context-response pairs;
 - `model` contains the classes for model configuration, model tokeniser and model implementations (there are various depending on the heads on top).
   All classes have been realised extending the *GPT-2* ones provided in the *Transformers* library by *HuggingFace*;
-- `training` contains additional utilitiess to carry on the training process, in this case a linear learning rate scheduler with warmup option, a beta parameter scheduler for KL annealing, metrics computation functions, and some visualisation functions.
+- `misc` contains additional utilities to carry on the training process, in this case a linear learning rate scheduler with warmup option, a beta parameter scheduler for KL annealing, metrics computation functions, and some visualisation functions.